Who is Robert Hur, the special counsel tapped to oversee the Biden documents investigation?

 He is now a partner in the Washington, D.C., law office of Gibson, Dunn & Crutcher, focusing on white collar crime and national security, according to the law firm.

-In 2021, Hur, who is an Asian American, was tapped by Hogan to lead a working group to combat anti-Asian hate crimes.
+In 2021, Hur, who is an Asian American, was tapped by Maryland Gov. Larry Hogan to lead a working group to combat anti-Asian hate crimes.

 Hur earned his law degree from Stanford University, where he was the editor of the Stanford Law Review, and earned his bachelor's degree from Harvard University.